warwickdatasciencesociety/python-for-data-science/session-one/README.md

-# Beginner's Python: Session One
+# Python for Data Science: Session One

 ## Session Content